bigdatasg/ai_from_data_to_device/README.md

-# ai_from_data_to_device
-BigDataX Hands-on Workshop on end to end Machine Learning Engineering

 # BigDataX: AI from Data to Device Hands on Labs

 BigDataX Hands-on Workshop on end to end Machine Learning Engineering.